Bortles Out, Kaepernick In? Jaguars Need a Real QB to Save Once-Promising Season

 Whatever else is right, whatever else is wrong, they cannot win unless they get a real quarterback.
 And, with a real quarterback out there waiting to be had, in Colin Kaepernick, it raises the question: Is this franchise willing to throw away an entire season—a season in which people were picking it to be a threat to win the AFC—out of stubbornness over its past faith in Bortles and narrow-mindedness about Kaepernick?

 Bortles has been so bad, so awful, so absolutely putrid that in Sunday's humiliating 20-7 loss to the Texans, he was benched for Cody Kessler...a former Browns quarterback.
-Kessler once went 0-8 as a Brown.
-When you lose your job to him, it's time to reexamine your place in the universe.
+Kessler once went 0-8 as a Browns starter.
+When you lose your job to him, it's time to re-examine your place in the universe.

-Bortles fumbled twice Sunday, the 26th time in the past five seasons committing at least two turnovers.
-It's the most turnovers by any player in the NFL during that span, per ESPN.
+Bortles fumbled twice Sunday, the 26th time in the past five seasons he committed at least two turnovers.
+It's the most giveaways by any player in the NFL during that span.

 ESPN Stats & Info @ESPNStatsInfo